The Death of Slim Shady (Coup de Grâce): Critical reception

-The Death of Slim Shady (Coup de Grâce) received generally mixed reviews from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 46, which indicates "mixed or average reviews", based on 16 reviews.

 Detroit Free Press gave the album a positive review by saying "The production is tight, the wordplay dependably clever, the vocal flow confident and versatile."
 At the same time adding that the album is in the same league as his previous albums The Eminem Show, and Encore, the latter being literally as the track "Brand New Dance" was largely recorded in 2004.
 Complex stated that the album was "just vintage Slim Shady shit".
 Billboard stated that the best track on the album was "Somebody Save Me", calling it a "teary-eyed end to the Slim Shady journey".

 Clash stated that "The Death of Slim Shady (Coup de Grace) doesn't quite feel like an ending, but neither does it feel like a continuation", and later stated that it features some of Eminem's best rapping in decades.
 Meanwhile, The Independent gave the album two out of five stars, stating that "if [it] was conceived to let Mathers have his cake and eat it – to indulge his earlier, purposefully offensive wordplay under the guise of struggling against the Shady persona within – the reality is the worst of both worlds."

 In a review for Cult MTL, Mr. Wavvy called The Death of Slim Shady (Coup de Grace) Eminem's "strongest album in over a decade, which may say more about his abundance of misfires since The Marshall Mathers LP2 than it does about the quality of this body of songs."
 Writing for The Daily Telegraph, Neil McCormick described the album as "funny, shocking, contradictory, utterly outrageous, offensive, sentimental, clever, dumb and occasionally even (whisper it) wise".
 Rolling Stone concluded "He's still young—barely into his fifties—but he takes a bizarre amount of pride in clinging to opinions he formed in his teens, and making those his whole point.
 Still blaming his problems on women, scared of trans folks, enraged by the idea of weird people doing weird shit, still moaning about his mom?
 He begs to get canceled by audiences who don't think about him and have no idea he thinks about them."

+In a July 2024 ranking of Eminem's 12 studio albums, Damien Scott of Billboard magazine placed The Death of Slim Shady (Coup de Grace) sixth, referring to the project as "the most Slim Shady album since Relapse".
+Scott highlighted the tracks "Houdini", "Brand New Dance", and "Guilty Conscience 2", as well as Eminem's collaborations with JID, Big Sean, and BabyTron, concluding: "The Death of Slim Shady feels like the album Eminem's been trying to make since Recovery.
+Now that he's finally knocked it out, it's exciting to think about what he does next."